Screenshot 2025-12-04 at 1.22.28 PM

 Allen Thomas Barnes, 74, loving husband and father passed away peacefully in his home on November 18th, 2025, after a short illness.

 Allen was born and educated in St. Louis, MO.
-He enlisted in the US Air Force after graduation for four honorable years and then went on to do twenty years in the Air Force Reserves; returning as a MSGT.
+He enlisted in the US Air Force after graduation for four honorable years and then went on to do twenty years in the Air Force Reserves; retiring as a MSGT.

 He met his wife, Joyce Haznar, while being stationed at Westover AFB in Chicopee, Massachusetts.
 They married in 1974 and had a son, Jeremy Allen.
 They were married for 51 wonderful years.